What is an Adjective?

 Adjectives are a part of speech.
 They are words that describe a noun (person, place, or thing).
+They are usually right before the noun they are describing.

 Using adjectives gives a reader a clearer picture of what the author is trying to say.